Networks

 Eurocities

-Working in partnership with the University of Leeds and Leeds Beckett University, Leeds City Council is a member of the largest European city network, Eurocities.
+Leeds City Council, in partnership with the University of Leeds and Leeds Beckett University, is an active member of Eurocities.

 Culture Next